For easy printing, download the Federal Efforts to Address Climate Change Issue Brief.

 American Public Power Association Position

-Public power utilities have reduced their CO2 emissions by 33 percent between 2005 and 2017.
-They are reducing their GHG emissions through a variety of means.
+Public power utilities are reducing their GHG emissions through a variety of means.
 Many are increasing their use of renewable energy resources, such as hydropower, wind, solar power, and geothermal.
 They are also working with their customers to enable distributed energy resources, which can reduce the need for power from traditional fossil fuel-fired power plants.
-Some members are involved in the construction of two new nuclear units at Plant Vogtle in Georgia, and others are actively pursuing development of small modular reactors (SMRs).
+Public power utilities are involved in the construction of two new nuclear units at Plant Vogtle in Georgia, and are actively pursuing development of small modular reactors (SMRs).
 SMRs are small nuclear reactors that could generate up to 300 megawatts of power and be linked together to provide incremental power as load grows.
 Many public power utilities have implemented energy efficiency programs to help their customers reduce their power usage.
+Others are also actively working in their communities to promote the electrification of the transportation sector.
 Many of these efforts have been undertaken voluntarily rather than being required by state or federal law.

 1. An endangerment finding is a necessary precondition under the CAA to take regulatory action.